dmbdesignpdx/code-assessment-web/README.md

 #### 2/5/19

-:boom: Shake up! :boom: I've thought a lot about the action buttons for the cart and realized that there can be an easier way to implement the `Product` as it relates to the buttons.
+Hold up! :hand: I've thought a lot about the action buttons for the cart and realized that there can be an easier way to implement the `Product` as it relates to the buttons.
 It's a bit of restructuring involving that `Product` takes in a child node that would be provided by the `ProductItem` or `CartItem`; the nodes would be the corresponding action buttons, thus maintaining the image, title, price, and action structure for both product list and cart.

 In terms of layout for the `Product`, the best solution would be css grid.
 I usually would implement a progressive enhancement approach to styling with css grid, but in this case, a solution can be reached by the use of basic css grid (which IE and older Edge fully support with `-ms-`).

-I usually like to use inline svgs for icons; they are better to interact with than an icon font.
-And I absolute :heart: svgs.
+I usually like to use inline svgs for icons, or an external collection of symbols.
+Those approaches, in my opinion, are much easier set up and offer more interesting ways to interact with than using an icon font.
+SVGs are the :bomb:.

 It is time...
-The time has come to style the cart.
-And to get this modal working properly, not just in showing and hiding but working by html/aria specs.
+The time has come to style-up the cart.
+And to get this modal working properly, not just showing and hiding but working by html/aria specs... well, as best it can... `dialog` has pretty good support as an element, just not for `::backdrop` (which will be fantastic when that's fully adopted), and `show()`, `showModal()`, etc. are still experimental and poorly supported.

+API hooked up. :electric_plug: ...and no :fire:!

+Replaced the temperary scripts for toggling the `open` attribute of the `dialog` with some state action.
+Added `showing` to the `cart` object of the state, and added the appropriate action types to handle that state.
+Much action types!

+Just need to sift through and add some accessibility, do a little bit of cleaning, double-check the design, and this puppy should be good to go. :dog2: